Published on MuseScore.org

 A few global properties of beams can be set from Format→Style→Beams:

-Beam distance: The vertical distance from one beam to the next.
+• Beam distance: Set the vertical distance from one beam to the next.

-Flatten all beams: Check to make all note beams horizontal.
+• Flatten all beams: Check to make all note beams horizontal, regardless of context.

 Regroup rhythms